zebrunner/carina/docs/index.md

 * API testing is based on a Freemarker template engine.
 It enables great flexibility in generating REST requests, and responses are dynamically changed by incoming arguments.

-Carina is fully integrated into [Zebrunner Community Edition](https://zebrunner.github.io/zebrunner) that helps to setup a production-ready environment for running Mobile, Web and API tests.
+Carina is fully integrated into [Zebrunner](https://zebrunner.com) that helps to setup a production-ready environment for running Mobile, Web and API tests.
 Feel free to ask any questions if you are going to use it in your company.
 ![Alt text](img/infrastructure.png "Infrastructure")